MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 ---
 lab:
-    title: 'Exercise 01 - Configuring Microsoft Defender for Cloud for Enhanced Protection'
+    title: 'Exercise 01 - Configuring Microsoft Defender for Cloud for Enhanced Security Features for Servers'
-    module: 'Module 02 - Enable Defender for Cloud on your Azure subscription'
+    module: 'Module 02 - Enable Defender for Cloud on Your Azure Subscription'
 ---